Solving the Mobile OverHeating Mystery

-There have been many complaints in new Android smartphone models for overheating – There are tons of complaints about a huge number of mobiles like Lenovo K5 Note, Moto G5, Redmi Note 4, Redmi Note 3, Redmi 4, Samsung J3, Lenovo K8 Note, Gionee A1, Honor 8 Pro, Honor 6X, Oneplus 5.
+There are many complaints in new Android smartphones for overheating – Tons of heating issues are reported about a huge number of mobiles like Lenovo K5 Note, Moto G5, Redmi Note 4, Redmi Note 3, Redmi 4, Mi A1, Samsung J3, Lenovo K8 Note, Gionee A1, Honor 8 Pro, Honor 6X, Oneplus 5T.

 The above list is just indicative & not exhaustive and majority of users don’t face heating issues with these smartphones – they work great and are top selling mobiles.
 Heating can happen in any mobile.

-It does not mean that all budget mobiles get heated there can be a small fraction of models which have some software – hardware imbalance which causes the processor to keep running at higher clock speed and hence generate more heat than the phone can dissipate.
+There can be a small fraction of models which have some software – hardware imbalance that causes the processor to keep running at higher clock speed and hence generate more heat than the phone can dissipate.

 Easy advice people give is not to play games or not to watch videos, but then what is the point of buying a mobile when you can’t do what you bought it for.

 Here are 10 Easy Ways to solve Heating Issue on Any Smartphone –

 1).
 Disable unwanted Functions like Bluetooth & Location Settings. – First thing you need to do is check and disable the location tracking, in case it is own and your maps application is using it, you will observe a higher battery drain and also your phone continues to search for the GPS signal and cause heating.

 It is best to keep it switched off when you are not using the maps.
 A lot of other apps also tend to use the location settings it is best to turn off the settings to ensure higher power saving and reduce smartphone heating.

 Also, you can turn off the Bluetooth if it is not being used as the Bluetooth continues to search for new devices in the vicinity and adds load to the processor by continue to keep the smartphone awake.